hemangsk/hemangsk.github.io/_posts/2017-05-26-Third-Week.md

 bears = SpaceConsistencyBear
 ```

-Tell them thethe bears what files it should do the fix
+Tell them, the bears, on what files they need to do the fixing
 ```
 [all]
 bears = SpaceConsistencyBear